 GBP/USD, or British pound to US dollar, is a major currency pair, meaning it is heavily traded in forex markets.
 While the pound tends to reflect the underlying strength of the UK economy, it also tends to track the euro given the UK's significant trading relationship with the Eurozone.
 Similar to EUR/USD, GBP/USD tends to rise during economic booms while selling off sharply during downturns.
 For example, GBP/USD sold off sharply during the 2008 financial crisis and after the Brexit referendum.
 In 2017, the pair rallied as the world enjoyed a period of strong economic growth.

-As the pair runs out of steam, we are downgrading the pair to neutral.
-The pair is now trading within normal conditions in the short-term.
+As the pair trades sideways, we are now neutral on the pair.
+GBP/USD is now trading within normal conditions in the short-term.
 This is based on various technical analysis tools on a daily chart.

 As the pound strengthens, we are now bullish on GBP/USD in the medium-term.
 The currency pair is now trading within a normal range.
 This is based on various technical analysis indicators on the weekly chart.

 The outlook for the pound, while still bullish, is looking less optimistic today.
 More specifically, factors including the ongoing slowdown in regional growth, lower expectations for a May rate hike, and significant speculator interest in the currency are hampering the rally.
 Following Brexit, the trade-weighted value of pound sterling (a measure of GBP relative to other currencies) hit an all-t…

 Looking at the British pound today, concerns regarding Brexit and the stock market rout are outweighing the Bank of England’s positive economic outlook.
 As a currency that benefits from rising risk appetite, pound sterling has been selling off sharply in February thanks to fears regarding elevated asset prices.
 While Bank of England Governor Mark Carney helped the pound last Thursday after saying…